Streaming

 Streaming is an experimental feature in Tiled, subject to backward-compatible changes without notice.

-Additionally, it is only currently supported on arrays and containers.
-Support for tables and other structures is planned but not yet implemented.
+Additionally, it is only currently supported on containers, arrays (both uploaded and external registered data), and tables (uploaded data only).
+Support for external registered tabular data and other structures (sparse, awkward) is planned but not yet implemented.

 Prerequisite: Redis